FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 #### 6.1 High Value Proposition

-- **Criteria:** Item should offer a compelling value proposition that justifies their price.
+- **Criteria:** Items should offer a compelling value proposition that justifies their price.
 - **Why It Matters:** Users are looking for solutions that save them time, effort, or resources, or that provide a unique experience they can't easily find elsewhere.
 - **What To Do:**
   - **Define Your Unique Value**: Identify and articulate what sets your project apart from others.
-Ensure it solves a specific problem in a way that is not readily available in the Marketplace.
+Ensure it solves a specific problem in a way that is not readily available in Marketplace.
-  - **Tag Appropriately**: Accurately categorize your item—whether it's a full app or a UI kit—to set the right expectations for potential users.
+  - **Tag Appropriately**: Accurately categorize your item—whether it's a full app, UI kit, or library—to set the right expectations for potential users.
   - **Justify Your Pricing**: Make sure the pricing of your item reflects its true value and stands in fair comparison to similar offerings.
 Ensure it offers enough depth and uniqueness to warrant the minimum price point.
+  - **For Paid Libraries**: Libraries should excel in at least one of these areas:
+    - 🧘 Simplifying technical complexity (ease)
+    - ⚡️ Enabling quick and seamless integrations (speed)
+    - 🎛️ Offering diverse reusable components and features (quantity)
+    - 🛠️ Providing robust, reliable functionality (quality)
+    - 🙋‍♂️ Addressing specific, high-demand use cases with thoughtful solutions (relevance)

 ### 7. Legal & Security